Skip to content

 Does the product page or checkout lose more buyers?

-The product page loses significantly more buyers than the checkout stage in absolute numbers.
-While checkout abandonment is a frustrating problem because those users showed clear buying intent, the product page funnel drop off represents a much larger percentage of your total traffic.
-Fixing a leaking product page usually yields a higher revenue lift than making minor adjustments to the checkout flow.
+The product page loses a significantly higher volume of buyers than the final checkout stage.
+While cart abandonment frustrates founders because those users showed strong purchase intent, the initial detail page bleeds a much larger percentage of total site traffic.
+Fixing visual inconsistencies on your highest-traffic product listings yields a much greater total revenue lift than running minor button color tests on the payment screen.

 Stop obsessing over button placements on your payment screen while your product pages bleed traffic.
 The actual battle for conversion happens the second a user sees your photography.
 If you want to fix your leaky funnel fast, head over to CherryShot AI and generate product imagery that actually holds attention.